muratk3n/thirdwave/en/README.md

 ---

-*I am CRM* types might be uneasy with this; but their need to listen *is their* personal development goal.
-It cannot be turned into global *rule-of-thumb.
+*I am CRM* has to listen, but that's their personal development goal.
+Doesnt apply to anyone else.

 ---